Box tree moth — A New Defoliator of Boxwood

 As larvae mature, they shed their skins (molt) in order to increase their body size.
 With each molt, larvae acquire a larger set of mandibles and will eventually consume entire portions of leaves, quite often leaving just the margin of the leaf behind.
 Note the webbing and excrement amongst the chewed foliage and twigs.

 Box tree moth larvae can be effectively managed with the biological insecticide Bt, a naturally occurring bacterium found in the soil that is also registered for organic food production.
 Bt is the same biological insecticide that is applied by air over the City of Toronto to combat spongy moth larvae during epidemic years.
 Bt works best when sprayed thoroughly on foliage with adequate pressure to penetrate the dense canopy and webby larval colonies.
 When Bt is sprayed on the foliage, leaf-munching box tree moth larvae consume it.
 Within an hour of ingesting the B.t. residue, the larvae stop feeding and then expire within 48-72 hours.
-We find that 2 or 3 applications of Bt per season can be very effective at reducing box tree moth populations.
-Call US or send us a message, for a free estimate to treat your boxwood and keep them protected from defoliating, invasive insect species.
+We find that 2 or 3 applications of Bt per season can be very effective at reducing box tree moth populations. ing, invasive insect species.
+Contact Beautiful Trees today for all your tree and shrub pest management needs.
+Don’t let box tree moth damage ruin your green space, trust the professional arborists with the knowledge and experience you need.

 Check out our video.
 Scouting for Box Tree Moths